srackham/drake/README.md

 ```

 Find and replace in text file synchronously.
 If the file contents is
 unchanged return `false`.
-If the contents has changed write it to the
+If the contents have changed update the
 file and return `true`.

 ### vers